bootstrapworld/curriculum/lessons/Core/contracts/langs/en-us/slides.md

 If you see an error and you know the syntax is right, ask yourself these three questions:{style="font-size:15pt"}

 - What is the function that is generating that error?{style="font-size:15pt"}
-- What is the contract for that function?{style="font-size:15pt"}
+- What is the Contract for that function?{style="font-size:15pt"}
 - Is the function getting what it needs, according to its Domain?{style="font-size:15pt"}

 <!-- Common Misconceptions: Students are _very_ likely to randomly experiment, rather than to actually use the Contracts.
 You should plan to ask lots of direct questions to make sure students are making this connection, such as: